Brand awareness metrics you should track

 The fact that people have heard about your brand isn’t enough.
 In an ideal situation, many people will see the posts and engage with the content.

 For many, engagement shouldn’t be a part of measuring brand awareness campaign.
+But engagement is not one of vanity metrics and you should monitor it closely while evaluating your social media efforts.

 However, the levels of engagement (measured in the number of likes, shares, and comments) will tell you how your content resonates with your target audience.